jylambert/topotherm/README.md

 ## Description

-To run the model, several incidence matrices have to be formulated
+To run the model, several incidence matrices have to be formulated.
+Then, the linear regression parameters can be calculated for a given supply, ambient and return temperature of the network.
+A pyomo model is then set up and solved with the solver of your choice.

 ## Why should I use this?